Murfreesboro, North Carolina: Attractions

 Numerous buildings of the town, mostly grand houses, are on the National Register of Historic Places: the David A. Barnes House, The Cedars, The Columns, Cowper-Thompson House, Freeman House, Melrose, Myrick House, Myrick-Yeates-Vaughan House, Francis Parker House, William Rea Store, Roberts-Vaughan House, and John Wheeler House.
 In addition, Princeton Site and the Murfreesboro Historic District are listed on the NRHP.

 The John Wheeler House is identified as the birthplace of John Hill Wheeler, a planter and politician who served as Minister to Nicaragua and North Carolina State Treasurer.
 In 2013 it was established that Hannah Bond, a slave who escaped to the North and wrote The Bondwoman's Narrative under the name of Hannah Crafts, had been held by him as a domestic servant.
-She escaped about 1857 from his plantation and wrote her manuscript on paper traced to his library.
+She escaped around 1857 from his plantation and wrote her manuscript on paper traced to his library.
 It was found in the early 21st century, authenticated and published for the first time in 2002 as the first known novel by an African-American woman.

-The old Murfreesboro public school (which housed grades 1 - 12 until 1972) has been redeveloped as the Brady C. Jefcoat Museum.
+The old Murfreesboro public school (which housed grades 1 – 12 until 1972) has been redeveloped as the Brady C. Jefcoat Museum.
 It houses the collections of Brady Jefcoat, a Raleigh native.
 It includes hundreds of well-preserved ordinary items from the late 19th and early 20th century, including functional phonographs, radios, washing machines, and agricultural implements, as well as a wide variety of other novelties.